-His subjects have included DEPECHE MODE, ULTRAVOX, JOHN FOXX, OMD, BRYAN FERRY, SPANDAU BALLET, THE PSYCHEDELIC FURS, ECHO & THE BUNNY MEN and THE TEARDROP EXPLODES.
+His numerous subjects have included DEPECHE MODE, ULTRAVOX, JOHN FOXX, OMD, BRYAN FERRY, SPANDAU BALLET, THE PSYCHEDELIC FURS, ECHO & THE BUNNY MEN and THE TEARDROP EXPLODES.

 Although perhaps not as well known as his contemporary Anton Corbijn, Griffin’s work is no less iconic and some would say, more focussed if far out…